sendhilg/toy-robot-simulator/README.md

 ## Unit Tests

 ### Prerequisites
 pytest library is required for running the application's unit tests.
-Install pytest.
-Also optionally install pytest-cov if the code coverage needs to be checked.
+Install pytest, also optionally install pytest-cov if the code coverage needs to be checked.

     $ pip install pytest
     $ pip install pytest-cov